-• The City's recent revision of its Comprehensive Plan included an extensive public input process, including multiple in-person meetings and web-based tools for comments. • The net-zero resolution was approved at a City Commission meeting open to the public after discussion at multiple public meetings of the City Commission and Sustainability Advisory Board.
+The City's recent revision of its Comprehensive Plan included an extensive public input process, including multiple in-person meetings and web-based tools for comments.
+The net-zero resolution was approved at a City Commission meeting open to the public after discussion at multiple public meetings of the City Commission and Sustainability Advisory Board.
+The Net Zero Plan process will include multiple public outreach component meetings.